 2005.
 New Zealand Anglican and Presbyterian Church leaders have extended their sympathies to Catholic Church.

 You think you know it all.
 I got to help you, son.
 The other guy is coming with a message … Continue reading Help me see

 “Together we can help Kiwis in need”

 2004.
 The Salvation Army’s theme this year is “together we can help Kiwis in need” elaborated in a breakfast presentation with a series of short messages about the work of The Army and their annual appeal.
 One hundred and twenty years serving New Zealanders was celebrated at Booth House in Wellington, April 16, which also looked forward to Salvation Army Week, to kick off on April 28 until May 4.

 God loves us more than we can love God God gives more to us than we could give to God … Continue reading The giver

 Church face-lift goes with new market image

+2005.
 Move over the religious services column in Saturday night’s newspaper.
 Advertise in a movie theatre, or the local rag.
-That’s what a Brethren church did in an attempt to re-invent itself in the eyes of the community.
+That’s what a brethren church did to re-invent itself in the eyes of the community.